proof88/PGE/PGE/docpages/menu-04-Networking.md

 \section implementation_details Implementation Details

+PGE currently does not give explicit support on features like linearly interpolated player positions, it just gives a basic framework to establish connections between clients and the server as described above.
+However, my game [PRooFPS-dd](https://github.com/proof88/PRooFPS-dd) implements some of these features so I'm giving some words about this topic here.

 \subsection original_naive_impl Original Naive Implementation (in v0.1.2)

-PGE currently does not give explicit support on features like client-side prediction, it just gives a basic framework to establish connections between clients and the server as described above.
-However, my game [PRooFPS-dd](https://github.com/proof88/PRooFPS-dd) implements these features so I'm giving some words about this topic here.

-Until [PRooFPS-dd v0.1.2 Private Beta](https://github.com/proof88/PRooFPS-dd/releases/tag/v0.1.2-PrivateBeta) my naive approach was to tie input sampling to rendering frame rate and send messages between server and clients as soon as input was detected.
+Until [PRooFPS-dd v0.1.2 Private Beta](https://github.com/proof88/PRooFPS-dd/releases/tag/v0.1.2-PrivateBeta) **my naive approach was to tie input sampling to rendering frame rate and send messages between server and clients as soon as input was detected**.
 As already explained above, in general it is good to select the server as the only authorative instance in the network to provide a basic implementation against cheating.
 So in my naive approach, when client player pressed a button to move, it did not move the player object, just sent a message to server about the input.
 The server processed the message and replied back as soon as possible.